DakshinGowda/DataScience-Projects/House Price Prediction/README.md

 # House Prices prediction using Advanced Regression Techniques

+## Introduction
+There are several factors that influence the price a buyer is willing to pay for a house.
+Some are apparent and obvious and some are not.
+Nevertheless, a rational approach facilitated by machine learning can be very useful in predicting the house price.
+A large data set with 81 different features (like lot area,  overall condition, garage area etc) along with their prices are provided for residential homes in Australia.
+The challenge is to learn a relationship between the important features and the price and use it to predict the prices of a new set of houses.

 ## Problem Statement
 A US-based housing company named Surprise Housing data analytics to purchase houses at a price below their actual values and flip them on at a higher price.